 In addition to other defenses one has against a criminal charge, a homicide may be ruled justifiable or excusable in certain circumstances.
 For instance, it is considered a justifiable homicide to use deadly force to resist a murder attempt or the attempt to commit a felony on a person or the person’s home, such as burglary or robbery.
 An excusable homicide may be one that is caused by accident or done in self-defense or in response to sufficient provocation.

-Assertive, Effective Defense of Violent Crime Prosecutions by an Experienced Plantation Violent Crimes Attorney
+Assertive, Effective Defense of Violent Crime Prosecutions by Experienced Plantation Violent Crime Attorneys

 If you are charged with committing a violent crime, you have a lot at stake, including the potential for a lengthy prison sentence or having a violent criminal conviction on your record which can come back to haunt you.
-In Fort Lauderdale, Broward County and Miami, call Carl H. Lida at (954) 472-7687 or contact us online for a free consultation.
+In Fort Lauderdale, Broward County and Miami, call Lida Law, PLLC at (954) 472-7687 or contact us online for a free consultation.